damusss/mili/guide/utility.md

   ```
   You can really achieve the same by using the if statement, as the return value of element or begin will always compute to True.

+Keep in mind that to make gray colors (generally to repeat a value in a tuple) you can use the multiply operator. `(50,) * 3` -> `(50, 50, 50)`

 ## `Dragger`

-An object that changes a position attribute when an element is dragged around.
-You can then pass the position to the element rect.
-This object will work if you call the `update` function passing the target element's interaction object (or element data object) to it, like below:
+An object that changes the position attribute when an element is dragged around.
+You can use the position in the element rect to see the position.
+It's advised to set the ignore grid style to True.
+You can use the shortcut `Dragger.style` attribute for it.

+You can use the following methods to make the dragger work:
+- `Dragger.update`: Responsible for moving the element, the input is returned as output
+- `Dragger.clamp`: Clamp the position.
+You can provide new clamp values or use the previously stored ones

+Update must always be called after the element creation:
 ```py
 interaction = mili.element((dragger.position, size), style)
 dragger.update(interaction)
 ```

-That function will return the value it was passed in, but you can use the `changed` attribute to know if the user actually dragged the element.

-You can also lock the x axis or the x axis in the constructor and you can clamp the position in the update function or `clamp` function.
-This object is used internally by the scrollbar object.
+Since the update function returns the element as output, the flag stating if the position changed or not is stored in `Dragger.changed`.
+You can also lock the x or y axis to restrict the position even more.

 ## `Selectable`